smaakage85/recorder/README.md

 #>
 #> [PLAY]
 #>
-#> ... playing data.tape on new data with 50 rows and 5 columns ...
+#> ... playing data.tape on new data with 50 rows with 5 columns ...
 #>
 #> [STOP]
 ```